Kamla Nehru Prani Sangrahalay: Fauna

-Indore Zoo has a variety of birds like peacock, white peacock, sarus crane, Lady Amherst's pheasant, Egyptian vulture, various species of lovebird, emu, ostrich, barn-owl, turkey, duck, guineafowl, rosy pelican, various species of parakeet, painted stork, black swan and mute swan.
+Indore Zoo has a variety of birds like peacock, white peacock, sarus crane, Lady Amherst's pheasant, Egyptian vulture, various species of lovebird, larger ratites like the emu and South African ostrich, barn owl, turkey, duck, helmeted guineafowl, rosy pelican, various species of parakeet, painted stork, black swan and mute swan.

 Indore Zoo also houses mugger and gharial crocodiles which are native to Indian Subcontinent.

 Snake House

 To boost the number of visitors, Indore Zoo has opened Snake House in November 2019.
 The idea behind constructing a separate snake house was to provide visitors an opportunity to see and differentiate among various species of snakes under one roof.

 Presently there are variety of snakes.
 Venomous snakes include the member of "big four" (Indian Krait, Russell's Viper, Saw-scaled Viper and Indian Cobra) with Banded Krait, Bamboo Pit viper and Common vine snake.

-Non-venomous snakes include Rat snake, Checkered Keelback and Banded Racer.
+Non-venomous snakes include Asian rat snake, checkered keelback and banded racer.

-Red Sand Boa, Indian Rock Python, Burmese Python and Reticulated Python are some species of boa and python in Indore Zoo.
+Red sand boas, Indian rock pythons, Burmese and reticulated pythons are some of the species of larger, constricting snakes at Indore Zoo.

 India's First Smart Zoo

-In 2017, Indore Zoo became the first smart zoo of India.
-Tourists could receive interesting facts about animals and birds when they came near them.
-Tourists were to install a free app named Accio – which showed interesting information about the animals.
-This made tourists appreciate the beauty and uniqueness of each and every animal, resulting in more immersive experience.
-Bluetooth and IoT technologies were used to make this happen.
-The project was launched in collaboration with a startup launched by 2 IIT Indore Computer Science Graduates, Shikhar Bansal and Ravi Shankar Bharti.
+In 2020, Indore Zoo became the first smart zoo of India, featuring touchless entry systems, automated audit reports and governance transparency.